Skip to main content

 The God Delusion

 Dawkins argues that religious belief is not only unsupported by evidence, but often harmful.
 He breaks down common arguments for God and defends science and reason as better tools for understanding the universe.
-This book gave me confidence in letting go of faith-based thinking.
+While not directly related to Mormonism, this book is incredibly popular amongst Atheists and promotes being confident in a godless belief system.

 • The History of Joseph Smith by His Mother, By Lucy Smith